 Gum Tissue Graft: What Happens During the Procedure

-In the most common type of gum tissue graft, known as the connective tissue graft, the dentist would cut a flap of skin at the roof the mouth, and then take tissue from under that flap and stitch it to gum tissue around the exposed root of a tooth.
+In the most common type of gum tissue graft, known as the connective tissue graft, the dentist would cut a flap of skin at the roof of the mouth, and then take tissue from under that flap and stitch it to gum tissue around the exposed root of a tooth.
 Once the connective tissue has been removed, the flap would be re-stitched in place.

 Recovery From Gum Tissue Graft